kimoVoid/TPCarpet/README.md

 - `/cs` - Command for alternate between spectator and survival mode, saving the original survival position of the player.
 - `/player xx rejoin` - Extension of /player command from carpet.
 Rejoin a player in the latest position they have been.
 - `/log memory` Extension of /log command from carpet.
 Add a logger of the memory server.
+- `/stop <confirm>` With the rule `stopCommandDoubleConfirmation` the command will need double activation in less than 30 seconds or `/stop confirm` for server being stopped

 # Rules